london's inimitable street style, straight up! | look | i-D

 Barney Pau, Graphic Designer

 Where do you look to find inspiration?
-To my peers, they're one of the best resources of inspiration I have.
+To my peers, they're some of the best resources of inspiration I have.

 Can creativity save us?
 Without it we would have nothing.